qwertyuopa1/testing/README.md

 - tried to add Counter-Strike.exe, but file too large and zip does not work, tried to use Git LFS (someone plz help) - Linus

-- opened collaborator spots - Linus
+- opened contributer spots - Linus

+-